Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

     - `bindingAddress` - This is an optional endpoint to use for the binding.
 This is useful if you need to bind to an internal IP whilst advertising an external IP using `serverAddress`.

     Each server is individually configurable and can advertise over HTTP, HTTPS or a Unix Socket.
-The format of an individual server config is slightly different between Tessera v0.9 and v0.8:
+    Each server is individually configurable and can advertise over HTTP, HTTPS or a Unix Socket.

-#### Server configuration (v0.9)
+#### Server configuration

 === "HTTP"